-The Avon Lake Code of Student Conduct appears in this handbook and provides in detail the guidelines and procedures governing student conduct and discipline in the Avon Lake Schools. http://policy.ctspublish.com/avonlake-osba.
-Each classroom teacher will review with students his/her discipline plan during the first days of school.
+The Avon Lake Code of Student Conduct appears in this handbook and provides in detail the guidelines and procedures governing student conduct and discipline in the Avon Lake Schools.
+Each classroom teacher will review with students his/her behavioral expectations during the first days of school.
 Below are discipline procedures governing the cafeteria and the playground.